 If you are interested in attending a privatefour-year institution in the state of North Carolina, please visit the North Carolina Community College's information page for the Independent Comprehensive Articulation Agreement.
 If you are interested in transferring to an out-of-state institution or a private institution not under an articulation agreement, be sure to familiarize yourself with the transfer admissions requirements for the institution.
 The Central Piedmont Transfer Resource Center is available to help you in this process.

-Due to our Comprehensive Articulation Agreement with the 17 public universities in North Carolina, you can transfer up to 60 credits to a UNC institution — meaning you can enter a four-year, public college as a junior.
+Due to our Comprehensive Articulation Agreement with the public universities in the UNC system, you can transfer up to 60 credits to a UNC institution — meaning you can enter a four-year, public college as a junior.
 Many students choose this path in order to not incur a lot of student debt.
 That's because at Central Piedmont, you can save more than $38,000 in tuition over two years, compared to many four-year schools.

 Real World Education